 Not that your site is that bad, mind.
 It's just a pet peeve of mine by now.

-Hello everyone!
-Take it easy!
 In three/four days I'll finish a long story (current word count: +7000, gut feeling and the events schedule tells me it'll be around 12000), but before posting it I'd like to ask you if you're comfortable having it all in one go, or if you'd rather have it broken down in 4-5 parts than can be somehow stand-alone.
-My personal experiences suggests me that people are troubled reading something long, so I'm afraid breaking it into parts will be the choice... but if you're fine with a single, huge story in a single post I'd avoid some needless work (multiple parts need some tweaking in starting/closing paragraphs).
-Let me know what you're into if you're interested.
-Both options are fine, as long as you bring sweet-sweets.

-I think it's better to split it up, even if it's just in half.
 By the way, the Google group has a character count limit, after which it will add a break with a "show more" button.
-I find that particularily annoying, so if you manage to keep it under that limit it'd take it very easy.